You can listen to the article (narrated by a real person):

 You have full control over your email marketing communication.

-- decide on the kind of email marketing campaigns you run
+- decide on the kind of email marketing campaign you want to run

 - segment your email list for precise targeting